CarlosAlc91/project_1_components_props_useState/README.md

 # Project 1 📃:

-This is the first project from React module which consists on creating a rondomizer quotes/phrases generator.
+This is the first project from React module which consists on creating a rondomizer quotes/phrases generator using components, props, useState and CSS styles.

 We're using ⚙️: